siyu2002/SC1015_Predict_Laptop_Price/README.md

 <br />We have tried 3 different regression methods in order to find out which method is the most effective in creating the best regression model.

 <br />1) Decision Tree Regression
-><br />Decision Tree was decided as we are using a combination of numeric and categorical variables to predict a continuous numeric datatype Laptop Price.
+>Decision Tree was decided as we are using a combination of numeric and categorical variables to predict a continuous numeric datatype Laptop Price.
 ><br />Decision Tree finds the best split at a certain feature, like SDD, at a certain value.
 ><br />Each Decision Node is recursively split into leaf nodes using the features(variables) and values, creating different classes.
 ><br />By traversing the tree, we are then able to predict the Laptop price using the test data, and the predicted value is compared to the actual value to determine the accuracy of the model.